PetroShevchenko/libcoapcpp/README.md

 You can configure your build with script variables:
 * TARGET - select the target platform to be used

-Currently only POSIX platform is supported
+Currently only POSIX and NUCLEO-F429ZI platforms are supported
 * BUILD_TYPE - select build in host system (NATIVE) or docker container(DOCKER)
 * DOCKER_FILE - if you set BUILD_TYPE=DOCKER, there are three options availabe: